 Help Us Document History as It Happens

 This pandemic is an unprecedented experience for most living Americans.
-Though the History Center is not currently open to the public, our staff is diligently working to collect Central Florida history as it is happening.
+History Center staff is diligently working to collect Central Florida history as it is happening.
 We hope to preserve the experiences, thoughts, and feelings of everyday Central Floridians during this unique time for future use as a resource to help communities, medical institutions, researchers, and policymakers respond to future pandemics.
 To learn more about the project, click here.

 Who Can Participate

 Anyone living, working, or visiting our seven-county region (Brevard, Lake, Orange, Osceola, Polk, Seminole, and Volusia counties).

 What We Are Collecting

 We are currently asking for digital donations of the items listed below.
 If you’d like to donate something that’s not on this list, or if you have physical items you’d like to donate, please contact Lesleyanne Drake at Lesleyanne.Drake@ocfl.net.